micro-community/platform/docs/workflow.md

 aspects of the workflow from login to new service creation to rolling updates and debugging.
 Anything related to the user experience is the workflow.

-Our expectations for the flow are
+Our expectations of what the platform provides in relation to the workflow:

 - Global deployments
 - Auto configuration